CAIProj/backend/README.md

    python -m test.curve_smoothing.loessv1_vs_loessv2
    python -m test.curve_smoothing.loess_vs_spline
    ```
-3. **(Optional)** Open the notebook for an algorithm walkthrough:
+3. (Optional) Open the Jupyter notebook to explore the algorithms:
    ```sh
    notebooks\curve_smoothing_algo.ipynb
    ```

+---

-## GPX Track Processing and Elevation Analysis
+## 🌍 GPX Track Processing and Elevation Analysis

+Provides utilities for reading GPX files, retrieving elevation data, and comparing sources.

+Distance between geographic coordinates is calculated using the Haversine formula, assuming the Earth's radius is 6371.0 km.

+### Features

-- Load latitude, longitude, and altitude from a GPX file using `Track.from_gpx_file()`
+- Load GPX data using `Track.from_gpx_file()`
-- Retrieve a new track with altitude data from online APIs using `track.with_api_elevations()`
+- Retrieve elevation data from online APIs via `track.with_api_elevations()`
-- Generate a new track with smoothed elevation using `track.with_smoothed_elevations()`
+- Smooth elevations using `track.with_smoothed_elevations()`
+- Compare elevation profiles using:
+  - `Plotter` for basic plotting
-- Perform simple comparisons using the `Plotter` class, and synchronized comparisons using the `SynchronizedElevationPlotter` class
+  - `SynchronizedElevationPlotter` for synchronized comparisons

-- Distances between geographic coordinates are calculated using the Haversine formula, assuming the Earth's radius is 6371.0 km
+---

+## 📄 License

+This project is licensed under the MIT License.